Accused in Negersmith case, Jerry Rosado will remain in Cape jail, judge rules

 CAPE MAY COURT HOUSE — Despite his ailing health, 62-year-old Jerry Rosado will remain in the Cape May County jail until his trial on charges of sexually assaulting Susan Negersmith in Wildwood in 1990, Superior Court Judge Bernard DeLury ruled Friday.

-“I’m glad he’s being held,” said Emily Negersmith, the victim’s sister, who drove from Manhattan to be in court for the proceeding.
+“I’m very happy that he is being detained,” said Emily Negersmith, the victim’s sister, who drove from Manhattan to be in court for the proceeding Friday morning.

 On Friday, DeLury found there was probable cause for the charges against Rosado, and that no amount of bail money would be enough to ensure he would return for his trial.
-He ordered that Rosado remain in jail.
+He ordered that Rosado, of Millville, remain in jail.
+DeLury cited the seriousness of the accusation against Rosado.

-Rosado’s defense attorney, Eric Shenkus, told the judge his client had cooperated with investigators since he was first contacted about the case, even providing a DNA sample.
-He said Rosado, of Millville, had a serious heart attack last year and is diabetic.
+“His conduct shows that he would present a danger to public safety if released.
+That danger is somewhat ameliorated by his current physical limitations,” the judge said.

 People are also reading…